-Pain and suffering refers to a number of injuries a person may suffer as the result of an accident.
+Pain and suffering refer to the number of injuries a person may suffer as a result of an accident.
 It can be physical, emotional, or mental injuries that often lead to loss of the enjoyment of life.
 Quantifying this type of injury can be difficult.
 How do you compensate someone for a sudden onset of insomnia, phobias, or grief?